-Alternatively, pool coping can be selected to blend the design into one consistent whole where only the water color or tile stands out.
-This is a design preference, but you should be aware of the impact of your choices.
+- Alternatively, pool coping can be selected to blend the design into one consistent look where only the watercolor or tile stands out.
+This is a design preference, but you should know the impact of your choices.

-There are different types of pool decking/pool coping each with its own qualities that may affect your decision.
+There are many types of pool decking/ coping.
+Each has its own qualities that may affect your decision.

 This is when the deck is a continuous material that extends to the edge of the pool, over-extending by three inches.
-There will be no break between the deck and the last 12”± which is then considered the coping area.
-This style gives a more uniform look to the deck and eliminates the need for mastic behind the coping.
-However, this also does not allow for a contrasting outline of the pool by introducing a coping material.
+There is no break between the deck and the last 12”± which is then considered the coping area.
+This is a perfect choice when you want a more uniform look to the deck and eliminates the need for mastic (an adhesive used as a joint-sealer between concrete sections) behind the coping.
+Due to its construction, cantilever pool coping does not allow for a contrasting outline of the pool with another material.

-- Adding mastic trench to existing cantilever decking–if you have an existing cantilever deck and issues with the deck or popping tiles, we can cut a trench in the deck 12″ back from the edge as a relief joint and fill with mastic.
+Adding a mastic trench to an existing cantilever decking–if you have an existing cantilever deck and issues with the deck or popping tiles, we can cut a trench in the deck 12″ back from the edge as a relief joint and fill with mastic.
 This creates a cushion between the deck and the coping that helps reduce damage during earth movement.

-Coping can be made up of a variety of shapes, sizes, materials, textures and color.
+Pool coping is built to a variety of shapes, sizes, materials, textures, and color.

-- Pre-cast Safety Grip – this is pre-casted in molds where the edge curves up to allow for a good grip at edge of pool.
-Requires a template to be made of the edge of the pool in order to give the manufacturer exact measurements for each pre-cast piece.
-White is typical but other colors are available.
+- Pre-cast Safety Grip – this is pre-casted in molds where the edge curves up to allow for a good grip at the edge of a pool.
+This technique requires a template to be made of the pool’s edge to give the manufacturer exact measurements for each pre-cast piece.
+White is the typical choice but other colors are available.

-- Pre-Cast Custom Made – comes in non-safety grip designs including bull-nose edge, square edge and others.
+- Pre-Cast Custom Made – comes in non-safety grip designs including a bullnose edge, square edge, and others.
 Many colors are available.

-- Flagstone, Quartzite, and other natural stones – natural stones for a more exotic and organic look.
-Cons may include flaking and cratering (holes) depending on the selected material..
-On the other hand, natural makes for a beautiful look and can be sealed to prevent flaking (but will need to be resealed every few years).
+- Flagstone, Quartzite, and other natural stones – natural stones create a more exotic and organic look.
+Since natural stone can be porous, be aware of potential flaking and cratering (holes) depending on the selected material.
+Natural makes for a beautiful look; you can prevent flaking by regularly sealing the material (usually every few years).

-- Cut and Honed coping stones – these give a more sophisticated look, polished but can be very slippery.
+- Cut and Honed coping stones – these give a more sophisticated look.
+This polished is beautiful but can be very slippery.

 - Pour-in-place coping – we set forms of wood and foam to pour cement coping of various edges.
 You can practically choose any color you wish.
-Darker colors are typically more expensive – more dye involved in the cement mix.
-The only risk to pour-in-place is that the coping is poured, not in a factory controlled setting, but at your pool where weather and other factors may impact curing.
-Cracks have been known to occur.
+Darker colors are typically more expensive as more dye is needed in the cement mix.
+It’s important to note that pour-in-place pool coping is done on site rather than a factory-controlled setting.
+That means that weather and other factors may impact curing and cracks may occur.